Image: Nicole Rafiki, We went back and fetched it, 2022, Photo: Thando Sikawuti

 During her residency in Berlin, Rafiki has been addressing Germany’s colonial history and its aftermath.
 Working with the notion of “looted history”, she turns to the problem of stolen art works and looted cultural objects and the colonial entanglements of art history.
 What ideas of authorship and ownership are still in play today when the descendants of their place of origin have to pay in order to see such artworks?

 Continuing her work on connected global histories and intergenerational forms of remembrance and healing, she also turns to the presence of human remains in German museum collections, hospital archives and universities, which stem from the colonial practice of collecting human bodies under the auspices of research.
 Here, Rafiki traces how dehumanizing logics continue to operate in cultural institutions today when the bones of ancestors are labeled as “artifacts” or “property”.
-Using instruments of oral history such as a Luba memory board, which Rafiki has taught herself to use, she will embody ways of storytelling that account for how things are felt and perceived rather than spoken of using the biased languages of hegemonic history writing.
+Using instruments of oral history, she will embody ways of storytelling that account for how things are felt and perceived rather than spoken of using the biased languages of hegemonic history writing.